 Tuition and Fundraising Commitment

-Each family is responsible for paying tuition at the beginning of each month, or paying for the whole year in one lump sum.
-This is separate from the fundraising commitment of $350/year.
+Each family is responsible for paying tuition at the beginning of each month or paying for the whole year in one lump sum.

 Each family is required to earn eight parent education credits per year through activities such as attending orientation, taking positions on committees, attending events and so on.
 For the most part, routine participation in the co-op’s activities over the course of the year is more than enough to achieve this goal.